Bear tranquilized in residential neighborhood in Richmond Heights after roaming St. Louis County suburbs

 Conservation officials said the unnamed 1.5 to 2-year-old bear will be taken far out into the country, checked for vital signs and then released when he awakens.
 His ears will be tagged so conservation officials will be able to identify him.

-Bear spottings were reported throughout the weekend from Fenton to Sunset Hills, Webster Groves and Brentwood.
+Bear sightings were reported throughout the weekend from Fenton to Sunset Hills, Webster Groves and Brentwood.

-Drew, 12, and his family were driving on Sappington Road on the way to the game Saturday evening when Drew called out, "Dad!
-That was a bear!"
+Drew, 12, and his family were driving on Sappington Road on the way to the game when Drew called out, “Dad!
+That was a bear!”

 As the bear wandered in its slow, lopsided way into nearby residential yards, several other cars followed the Boekers’ example and pulled over to bear witness.

-"At first, we thought that it couldn't really be a bear, maybe a really big dog?!"
-Boeker said on Messenger.
-"And then it was very obvious it was a bear."
-The bruin's face and the way it ran gave it away, she said.
+“At first, we thought that it couldn’t really be a bear, maybe a really big dog?!”
+Boeker said.
+“And then it was very obvious it was a bear.”
+The bruin’s face and the way it ran gave it away, she said.

 “He hopped a little like our puppy, who is 40 pounds at only 6 months,” she said.
 The bear crossed the street at one point, and traffic slowed to let the large woodland creature pass.